Category Archives: Serbian/Yugoslav Royals

 Alexander and Draga; Credit – Wikipedia

 Alexander’s father Milan was out of the country and making arrangements for the marriage of Alexander to Princess Alexandra of Schaumburg-Lippe.
 Prime Minister Vladan Đorđević was visiting the Paris Universal Exhibition at the time of the announcement.
-Both Milan and Đorđević immediately resigned from their positions and Alexander had difficulty in forming a new cabinet.
+Both Milan and Đorđević immediately resigned their positions, and Alexander had difficulty forming a new cabinet.
 Alexander’s mother also opposed the marriage and subsequently was banished from the kingdom along with Alexander’s father who died the following year from pneumonia in Vienna.

 On August 5, 1900, King Alexander married Draga at St. Michael’s Cathedral in Belgrade, Serbia.
 On the morning of the wedding, thousands of people appeared at Draga’s house, calling out to her.
 King Alexander wore a military uniform with epaulets and decorations and Draga wore a white lace wedding dress with a brilliant diadem on her head.
 Two metropolitans, several bishops, and twenty-six archimandrites performed the Serbian Orthodox wedding ceremony.
 After the wedding, upon leaving the church, the people shouted, “Long live the King!
 Long live the Queen!”